alex-platonov/tech_analysis/README.md

 ![image](https://github.com/alex-platonov/tech_analysis/assets/154932143/d1397458-09ee-47e2-be13-1d69c4fbc877)

 ### Mean reversion strategies:
-In mean reversion algorithmic trading strategies stocks return to their mean and we can exploit when it deviates from that mean.
+In mean reversion strategies stocks return to their mean and we can exploit when it deviates from that mean.

 #### Pairs Trading
 Pairs Trading is the Holy Grail of market neutral strategies and a type of statistical arbitrage, which is exploiting statistical properties that we believe can make money if they continue.